sutta0321/R-Learn-list/README.md

 # R-Learn-list

-# how to learn
-#create a file to R Structure & note
+create a file to R Structure & note